 - Chat is enabled for all events, and attendees may chat with everyone or in private conversations with other individuals attending the session.

 - Screen Sharing is enabled so that speakers can display slides or share other presentation materials.

 Recommended procedures in the Zoom environment

-As at an in-person Congress, it is the prerogative of session organizers and presiders to determine how sessions will run.
+As at in-person sessions, it is the prerogative of session organizers and presiders to determine how sessions will run.
 We do, however, have some recommendations:

 - Presiders should ask all to remain muted unless they are actively participating.

 - Save comments and questions for after all scheduled contributions have been made.